Fred Lanting, AKC & International All-Breeds, Sieger/Schutzhund Judge

 First, a word about where I’m coming from.
-I am a scientist, trained to be analytical, critical, and demanding in the search for truth, knowledge, understanding, wisdom—whatever word you want to use for enlightenment.
+I am a scientist, trained to be analytical, critical, and demanding in the search for truth.
 That extends to in-depth study of cynology (scientific approach to the study of dogs).
-I am also a life-long dog person, having had pooches since 1937 and experienced in almost every facet of the sport, from veterinary medicine, to psychology to show handling to performance training (including racing hounds and police K9 work).
+I've had pooches since 1937 and experience in veterinary medicine, psychology, performance training (including racing hounds and police K9 work).
 For years I pro-handled all breeds on weekends in the USA and Canada.
-I have lectured and judged in over 30 countries, and have written widely.
-These three activities, plus many years as a teacher in high schools and college, impelled me to be sure of my facts before imparting them to others.
+I have lectured and judged in over 30 countries.
+These activities, plus many years as a teacher in high schools and college, impelled me to be sure of my facts before imparting them to others.

 The above is the reason my gait and structure symposium is called “The Analytical Approach to Evaluating Dogs.”
 I strive to teach not only how to evaluate dogs, but also how to explain those choices to the listener.
 This article is offered to people of varying experience, so you can speed-read through those parts that seem too elementary for you, although I think even the pro will get something out of reviewing them.